edgio-docs/edgio-examples/examples/v7-edge-functions/README.md

 ## Prerequisites

-To use this project, you must be an Edgio customer and signed up for the Edge Functions.
+**NOTE**: To use this project, you must be an Edgio customer and signed up for the Edge Functions.
+See our [Edge Functions documentation](https://docs.edg.io/guides/v7/edge-functions) for information on activating this feature.

 The system requirements include Node.js v16 or higher, and a UNIX-like system (Linux or macOS).
 The project code is written in JavaScript.

 ## Setup and Installation